 You are not eligible to apply for a Social Security Number (SSN) unless you have secured an on campus job, obtain a paid internship (CPT) or is approved for OPT.

-To apply, you must provide the Social Security Administration (SSA) with your:
+Documents you must provide to the Social Security Administration (SSA):

 - Valid passport